 Now we move onto supports.
 Some versions like the Flycam offer an arm bracket to take the strain when you mount a heavier DSLR.
 This takes the strain off your wrist for longer periods.
 Set up your camera as above, then put on the arm bracket so the insertion part faces your wrist.
 You then remove the stopper at the end of your steadicam handle and insert the arm bracket connector.
 Shoulder mounts work similarly.
 Attach your camera as above and adjust the shoulder pad and/or distance of your camera mount to the grips to adjust the balance you want.
 Depending on your camera you may want to add counterweights as well.

 Finally, if you are using an arm and vest steadicam, start by mounting your camera on the sled like you would a normal handheld and balance accordingly.
 Then put on the vest, connect the arm to the vest and snap your mount into the steadicam arm.

 Steadicams are a crucial accessory to bring your film or video to the next level.
 They smooth out human imperfections, allow more dynamic shots and add the extra edge you want.
 Plus for longer videos, something like a mounted steadicam or vest and arm is infallible to save your body wear and tear.
-Decide on your budget, the features you want and camera needs select one right for you.
+Decide on your budget, the features you want and your camera needs and select one right for you.
 No matter how much you have to spend, taking on one of these is sure to take your photography up a notch.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.